-Identification as per organism/type (3924 / 3923 / 3927)
+Identification as per organism/type (3924/3923/3927/4652)

 - Capsular antigen detection 3939.
-Five capsular antigens may be determined if specially requested or if the CSF white cell count is elevated. - Cryptococcus antigen titres are done if specially requested or if yeast cells are observed 3939 x 5 for dilution titre - Enterobacteriaceae should be tested for ESBL production 3887 - Viral culture and PCR assays for herpes simplex, enteroviruses etc should be separately requested.
+Five capsular antigens may be determined if specially requested or if the CSF white cell count is elevated. - Cryptococcus antigen titres are done if specially requested or if yeast cells are observed 3939 x 5 for dilution titre - Enterobacteriaceae should be tested for ESBL production 3887 Only if Disc susceptibility testing is performed Not necessary if using Automated systems e.g. Vitek

+Viral culture and PCR assays for herpes simplex, enteroviruses etc should be separately requested.